opennetwork/logistics/README.md

   status: OrderStatus;
   reference?: string;
   to?: ShipmentTo;
-  from?: ShipmentFrom; // Is it from a specific known location? paymentId?: string;
+  // Is it from a specific known location? from?: ShipmentFrom;
+  // Partial in progress payment data, before the payment method is created or matched paymentMethod?: Partial<PaymentMethodData>
+  paymentId?: string;
   paymentMethodId?: string;
 }